earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

 ## Tips for Taming Makefiles in Large Teams

-While there is [shellcheck](https://www.shellcheck.net/) for linting shell scripts and avoiding the typical pitfalls, there is currently no linter for Makefiles.
+While there is [ShellCheck](https://www.shellcheck.net/) for linting shell scripts and avoiding the typical pitfalls, there is currently no linter for Makefiles.
 Part of the reason is that there are multiple styles or philosophies as to how to write Makefiles that it is hard to enforce specific rules that prevent human errors.
 For example, take a look at this [particularly opinionated approach](https://tech.davis-hansson.com/p/make/).

 Makefiles have the ability to manage the chain of dependencies and avoid duplicate work.
 However, this feature is heavily based on file creation time (if an input is newer than the output, then rebuild the target), and in most cases that is not enough.
 If you really want to, it is possible to force everything into that model.
 However, that tends to create very complicated Makefiles that often only one person on the team understands.
 This person becomes the "Build Guru" and all build maintenance works flow through them.
 This "Build Guru" dynamic is very common but best avoided.
 With Makefiles, using a limited subset of the Makefile language can help avoid this pattern and keep everything more maintainable for the entire team.

-If the Makefile wraps an existing build (for example, a Gradle-based or NPM-based build), it might make more sense to avoid Makefile's more advanced features in those particular projects, to help the team be comfortable with making changes to the Makefile, with limited knowledge.
+If the Makefile wraps an existing build (for example, a Gradle-based or npm-based build), it might make more sense to avoid Makefile's more advanced features in those particular projects, to help the team be comfortable with making changes to the Makefile, with limited knowledge.
 In such cases, the caching would be handled by the wrapped build system and not by the Makefile itself.

 Here are some guidelines to help keep Makefiles simple and understandable, when the Makefile wraps another build system.